Frequently Asked Questions

 |What dental treatment are children entitled to?||

 The HSE operates the Schools Screening Services which aims to screen children in Second, Fourth and Sixth Class.
 Unfortunately, due to restrictions in the public service, these target classes are not always reached.

 |What are the different parts of a tooth?||

 Crown: The top part of the tooth and the only part you can normally see.
 The shape of the crown determines the tooth’s function.

 Gum line: where the crown and the gums meet.
 Without proper brushing and flossing, plaque and tartar can build up in the gum line.

 Root: the part of the tooth that is embedded in bone.
 The root usually makes up two-thirds of the tooth and holds the tooth in place.

 Enamel: the outermost layer of the tooth.
 Enamel is the hardest tissue in the body, yet it can be damaged by decay.

 Dentine: the layer of the tooth under the enamel.

-Pulp: the soft tissue found in the center of all teeth, where the nerve tissue and blood vessels are.
-If tooth decay reaches the pulp (gone through dentine) you usually feel pain.
+Pulp: the soft tissue found in the centre of all teeth, where the nerve tissue and blood vessels are.
+Pain usually occurs if tooth decay reaches the pulp (gone through dentine).